Breaking the Cycle of Passive Aggressive Business Cultures

 The competitiveness of the company’s satisfaction and competency development framework can be determined by comparing a combination of the following metrics: employee satisfaction ratings, customer satisfaction ratings, retention rates (employee & customer/ desired vs. actual), and your company’s financial metrics.

-The fact that employee satisfaction metrics are associated with employee financial performance measures emphasizes the importance of companies, their departments, and designated leadership to leverage existing resources to effect positive changes that impact these measures.
+The fact that employee satisfaction metrics are associated with employee financial performance measures is important.
+Companies, their departments, and designated leadership must leverage existing resources.
+This will effect positive changes that impact these measures.
 Internal satisfaction rates impact external satisfaction rates.
 This means that companies must focus on internal satisfaction metrics to leverage higher external satisfaction metrics.

-Employee competencies, which are only sustainably developed in an environment where employee investment, motivation, and relationships are built, require a competitive corporate framework to develop, support, and grow.
-The framework upon which this is built requires integrated strategic initiatives that emphasize the execution of resources, trainings, mentoring, leadership, and opportunities for the company’s employees and their professional and personal interests to be met.
+Employee competencies require a competitive corporate framework to develop, support, and grow.
+They are only sustainably developed in an environment where employee investment, motivation, and relationships are built.
+The framework upon which this is built requires integrated strategic initiatives.
+These initiatives emphasize executing resources, providing trainings, offering mentoring, fostering leadership, and creating opportunities.
+These opportunities enable the company’s employees to meet their professional and personal interests.
 Aligning these integrated strategic initiatives with the company’s mission, vision, and strategic goals supports their success.

 How is your company addressing passive aggressive traits in the business culture?